getoutreach/devbase/rfcs/328-declarative-configuration.md

 ## Summary

-This proposal replaces environment variable based configuration being used in Make+Magefiles in favor of using declarative yaml based configuration.
+This proposal updates the configuration being used in Make & Magefiles from using environment variables to using declarative yaml.

 ## Motivation

-As we've been writing `devbase`, and other tooling that uses it, we've identified that the current practice of environment variable based configuration as well as opinionated and unchangeable defaults is not flexible enough for using this tooling both outside of stencil-base (where it is primarily used today) and giving our users the flexibility to easily make minor behaviour changes.
-This has, ultimately created two pain points:
+As we've been writing `devbase` and other tooling that uses it, we've identified that the current method of configuration using environment variables with opinionated and unchangeable defaults is not flexible enough for using `devbase` outside of stencil-base and giving our users the flexibility to make minor behavioral changes.
+This is summarized in three pain points:

  * Documentation is hard to write and not easily discoverable
- * Finding configuration consumption, and configurable areas is difficult
+ * Finding where configuration is used and what is configurable is difficult
- * Using `devbase` outside of `stencil-base` projects is not easy (must use sub-modules, and even then it's hard to "plug and play")
+ * Using `devbase` outside of `stencil-base` projects is not easy.
+Users must use sub-modules, and even then it's hard to "plug and play".

 ### Goals